Skip to content

 Available Scenarios

-Messy Room Medium Clean up scattered items in a room Active
+Messy Room Medium Clean up scattered items in a room messy_room_vla

-Block Stacking Hard Stack blocks in the correct order Coming Soon
+Block Stacking Hard Stack blocks in the correct order block_stacking_vla

 Difficulty Levels